pzankov/hydroctrl/README.md

 # Monitoring

 Properly operating controller will submit results to the database on a strict schedule.
-If there are no new records appearing in the database, connect to the controller and check syslog for errors.
+If there are no new records appearing in the database, connect to the controller and check for errors in `/tmp/hydroctrl.err` and `logread`.

 # Hardware